PA LLC Formation – The Basics You Need to Know

 Operation

-The entity’s members, in consultation with a business attorney, decide how an LLC will be operated.
-LLC members have incredible flexibility in determining the rule that will govern their operations.
+In consultation with a business attorney, the entity’s Members decide how an LLC will be operated.
+LLC Members have incredible flexibility in determining the rules that will govern their operations.

 Taxation

-LLCs are taxed as “pass-through” entities, which means that profits and losses of the entity are reported on each member’s individual personal income tax return.
-Additionally, members must include profits or losses on their Pennsylvania state personal income tax returns.
+LLCs are taxed as “pass-through” entities, which means that the profits and losses of the entity are reported on each Member’s individual personal income tax return.
+Additionally, Members must include profits or losses on their Pennsylvania state personal income tax returns.

 Liability Protection

-NOTE: An LLC does not protect professionals, such as to chiropractic, dentistry, law, medicine & surgery, optometry, osteopathic medicine and surgery, podiatric medicine, public accounting, psychology, or veterinary medicine from malpractice liability.
+It’s essential to highlight that forming an LLC is particularly advantageous for professional services.
+However, an LLC does not protect professionals in chiropractic, dentistry, law, medicine & surgery, optometry, osteopathic medicine and surgery, podiatric medicine, public accounting, psychology, or veterinary medicine from malpractice liability.
 Professional liability insurance is also an important consideration for professional LLCs.

-The concepts I have discussed can be very complicated and there are many issues far beyond the scope of this post, so anyone contemplating starting a new business should consult with a qualified attorney to discuss these and other related issues.
+The concepts discussed here can be very complicated, and there are many issues far beyond the scope of this post.
+Anyone contemplating starting a new business should consult a qualified attorney to discuss these and other related issues.
+Please contact the Harrisburg Business Law Attorneys of Daley Zucker at 717.724.9821 for more information.

 Contact Us (Harrisburg)